isc-projects/stork/doc/user/dhcp.rst

 Kea High Availability Status
 ============================

-To check the High Availability (HA) status of a machine, go to the ``Services -> Kea Apps`` menu.
-On the Kea Apps page, click on a machine name in the list and scroll down to the High Availability section.
+To check the High Availability (HA) status of a machine, go to the ``Services -> Kea Daemons`` menu.
+On the Kea Daemons page, click on a machine name in the list and scroll down to the High Availability section.
 This information is periodically refreshed according to the configured interval of the Kea status puller (see ``Configuration`` -> ``Settings``).